rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 2. Defining colors and dimensions via variables
 3. Nesting media queries inside selectors

-Most of these problems can be solved by Tailwind's PostCSS plugin&mdash;no other preprocessor required.
+Most of these problems can be solved by Tailwind's PostCSS plugin&mdash;no other preprocessor required. <strong class='highlight'>Tailwind can make Sass redundant.</strong>

 <figure class='table'>